 What do you do when the weather has been dreary and cold for a while now and the kids (and you) are bored to tears during recess?
 They have played all of the board games in the classroom.
 They have hung out and talked until there is nothing left to talk about.
 And they are bored with anything else you suggest for them.

-Plus you have looked online and all of the lists on google have the same balloon games and GoNoodle suggestions.
+You have even looked online and all of the lists on google have the same balloon games and GoNoodle suggestions.
 So how do you find the BEST indoor recess ideas to keep your students happy and entertained when the weather and time of year is not cooperating?

 I know there are lots of lists out there that give you suggestions.
 But this list is not going to have all the same ideas that you are seeing in a few articles.
 Just about every idea here is not from another list, but from the mouths of kids who came up with the ideas based on their favorite classroom activities from other times.